ihabunek/phormium/README.md

 Example
 -------

 After initial setup, Phormium is very easy to use.
+Here's a quick overview of it's features:

 ```php
 // Create a new person record